amiller13/-amiller13-.github.io/designm.md

 4) Respect Privacy.
 We chose to prioritize anonymity in every aspect of our app so that users could protect their identities to the maximum degree.

-5)Design towards a better world.
+5) Design towards a better world.
 Build something that you can honestly say will improve your user’s life.
 It doesn’t need to be solving a major world issue (although it doesn’t hurt if it can) but it should at least bring people joy.
 ### Final Thoughts: The Importance of Language
 When discussing the process of affinity diagramming, Beyer and Holtzblatt write that it is critically importance to use the language of the user whenever possible (Beyer and Holtzblat, 159).
 My five core design principles, “Think Outside the Box,” “Banish Pre-Conceived Notions,” “Maximize Inclusivity,” “Revise and Repeat” and “Don’t Be Evil” are formulated in personal language that resonates with me.
 Though I understand that these titles might not resonate with all readers, I hope that the explanations offer sufficient proof that these are critical ideals to hold in order to build beautiful, accessible, easy-to-use technology.
 ### Works Cited